 “Hello.
-How can I help you?” you say to the gentleman standing at the Lost and Found kiosk.
+How can I help you?” you say to the lady standing at the Lost and Found kiosk.

-He anxiously replies, “Yes, my name is Mike Robertson.
+She anxiously replies, “Yes, my name is Sarah Robertson.

 “Let me check,” you say as you head to the Lost and Found storage area.

-You begin walking up and down the three aisles of unnamed boxes filled to the brim looking for an iPhone X.
+You begin walking up and down the three aisles of unnamed boxes filled to the brim looking for an Samsung Galaxy S20.

 You walk for a good seven minutes before returning to the counter.

-You take down Mike’s information because you are not sure what else you can do to help at this point.
+You take down Sarah’s information because you are not sure what else you can do to help at this point.

-Distraught, Mike thanks you and goes on his way.
+Distraught, Sarah thanks you and goes on her way.

 Most end up being thrown out or donated.

-What do you think the chances are for Mike to get his iPhone X back?
+What do you think the chances are for Sarah to get her Samsung Galaxy S20 back?

 It doesn’t have to be.